When it comes to proper bearing lubrication, what is your confidence level?

 Lubrication intervals are based on a simple premise: keep equipment running optimally by preventing a bearing from running dry and causing catastrophic damage.
-It is a solid preventive concept.
-However, there is a balance that must be struck between preventing lubrication starvation and gross overlubrication.
+While it is a solid preventive concept, a balance must be struck between preventing lubrication starvation and gross overlubrication.

-To accomplish the goal of equipment optimization, it is best to know when to lubricate and when to cease applying lubricants to a bearing.
-This can be accomplished with a condition-based lubrication strategy.
-Simply put, the condition of the bearing determines when to lubricate.
+To achieve equipment optimization, you need to know when to lubricate and when to stop applying lubricants to a bearing.
+How do you do this?
+By utilizing a condition-based lubrication strategy and letting the condition of the bearing determine when to lubricate.
 If a bearing is working properly and does not demonstrate any changes that warrant adding lubrication, the bearing should be left alone.

 Should conditions change and a bearing demonstrate a need for lubrication, then a lubricant should be applied.
 Monitoring the bearing as the lubricant is applied will also help determine how much to add and when to stop the application.

 Ultrasound technology is ideally suited for condition-based lubrication methods.
-To understand why, one must understand the technology of ultrasound, how ultrasound is produced by bearings, and how ultrasound-monitoring instruments can help maintain optimal lubrication levels in bearings.
+To understand why, one must understand the ultrasound technology, how ultrasound is produced by bearings and how ultrasound-monitoring instruments can help maintain optimal lubrication levels in bearings.

 Instruments based on the technology of airborne/structure-borne ultrasound are referred to as ultrasonic translators.
-They receive the inaudible high-frequency sounds and electronically translate them into the audible range through a process called heterodyning.
-The heterodyning method works in a similar fashion to an AM radio.
+These translators receive the inaudible high-frequency sounds and electronically translate them into the audible range through a process called heterodyning, which works in a similar fashion to an AM radio.

 While we cannot hear radio waves, this method helps us easily identify different voices and musical instruments when we listen to the radio.
 Similarly, this heterodyning process provides an accurate translation of ultrasound produced by operating equipment and enables users to readily identify one sound component from another.